Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

-\paragraph{Human Responsiveness to the Algorithmic Advice.} We now look at the responses of the human decision makers in our experiment to the algorithmic advice in those cases in which the advice was given.
-We observe a clear pattern, which we term a ``scarcity effect'': as the advice is given less frequently, it tends to be followed by a stronger response on the human decision maker's part.
+We observe a clear pattern (Figure \ref{fig:scarcity-effect}), which we term a ``scarcity effect'': as the advice is given less frequently, it tends to be followed by a stronger response on the human decision maker's part.
 Specifically, we look at the Random treatment, in which advice is given at random times and thus there is a natural variance in the frequencies in which participants received the advice.
-We find that the advice frequency is negatively correlated with the responsiveness of participants to the advice, as measured by the advice acceptance rate ($\rho=-0.23$, $p<0.001$) and by the influence measure \cite{yaniv2004,benCSCW} which quantifies the extent to which the human prediction after observing the advice changed from its initial value in the direction of the value of the advice ($\rho=-0.29$, $p<0.0001$).
-See {\em Materials and Methods} for definitions and Figure \ref{fig:scarcity-effect} in the Appendix.
-Additionally, we observed that human responsiveness to the advice in the partial-advising treatments (Random, Learned, and Omniscient) was stronger, by a large gap, than the responsiveness in the Update treatment in which algorithmic risk assessment was provided for all predictions (Figure \ref{fig:responsiveness} in the Appendix).
-While the scarcity effect we observed in the Random treatment is sufficiently strong to explain such a gap (by extrapolating the correlation pattern to an advice frequency of 100\%), this gap could also result from the algorithmic assistant framing, and thus our experimental design does not isolate the sources for the gap in human responses between these treatments.
-See Section \ref{app:responsiveness} in the Appendix for more details.
+We find that the advice frequency is negatively correlated with the responsiveness of participants to the advice, as measured by the advice acceptance rate ($\rho=-0.23$, $p<0.001$) and by the advice influence measure ($\rho=-0.29$, $p<0.0001$).
+Additionally, we observed that human responsiveness to the advice in the partial-advising treatments (Random, Learned, and Omniscient) was stronger, by a large gap, than the responsiveness in the Update treatment in which algorithmic risk assessment was provided for all predictions (Figure \ref{fig:responsiveness} in Appendix \ref{app:results-responsiveness}).
+While the scarcity effect we observed in the Random treatment is sufficiently strong to explain such a gap (by extrapolating the correlation pattern to an advice frequency of 100\%), this gap could also result from other factors, and our experimental design does not isolate the sources for the gap in human responses between these treatments.
+See Appendix \ref{app:results-responsiveness} for more details.

 \paragraph{Indication of Human Learning.}

 In order to see whether our human decision makers managed to learn and improve over the course of the experiment, we analyze the quality of participants' initial (i.e., unassisted) prediction in comparison with the algorithm's prediction (which is the only type of feedback that the participants received in the experiment).
 Note that in all treatments participants had the same information when making their initial predictions, and so differences between treatments in the quality of these predictions are a result of some learning process from the interaction with the different advising policies.